estenoesmiputonombre/ccna_routing_and_switching/TheDefinitiveGuideDesigningAndManagingLAN/chapter4/DestinationAddress.md

 * 0 -> It is a __Global administered address__.
 It was assigned by the manufacturer. (__DIX Ethernet__ address are always globally administered)

 * 1 -> It is a __Locally administered address__ (for some reason).
 It is rarely used on Ethernet systems.

+## Understanding physical address

+48 bits -> 12 decimal values like aa-bb-cc-dd-ee-ff

+The octect order of transmission on the Ethernet is from the __leftmost__ octet (as written or displayed) to the __rightmost__ order.

+The actual transmission order of bits within the octet, however, goes from the __least significant__ bit of the octet through to the __most significant__ bit.

+F0-2E-15-6C-77-9B -> 0000 1111 0111 0100 1010 1000 0011 0110 1110 1110 1101 1001

+this MAC address is a unicast address because the first bit sent in the channel is 0.